DomissES/Automatic-watering-can/readme.md

 	- Support for buttons, encoder, buzzer and LEDs
 	- LED and buzzer could be toggled periodically, everything is executed "in background" (with help of period_task)
 	- The buttons could be read in different ways (e.g. how low the button was pressed), that's why the functions are quite complicated
-	- The code could be more optimized by using registers instead of "SET(<bit>)" "CLEAR(<bit>)" - left in this way for better code clarity

 - adc.c